ompatel-2004/devops-intern-final/README.md

 curl --version
 ```

-`curl` is used by the health-check script and for direct application verification.
+`curl` is used by the health-check script and for direct HTTP verification.

 ---

-## 5.4 Install ShellCheck
+## 5.4 Verify ShellCheck

-ShellCheck is required to validate the shell scripts.

 Verify: